 What Should Store Owners Do for GDPR Compliance?

 GDPR is 88 pages and more than 50,000 words long, and the writing is as interesting as a long line at the post office.
 If you don’t want to read GDPR, you are forgiven.

 But the rules laid out are applicable to all stores selling to consumers in Europe, and Europe accounts for about 25% of global GDP.
-So even if you can’t be bothered to read GDPR, there are some things to remember to be GDPR compliant.
+So even if you can’t be bothered to read GDPR, there are some things to keep in mind about GDPR compliance.